geoffrey-odari2/AkanNames/ReadMe.md

 # Akan Names

-#### Akan Names is site for displaying Akan tribal first names based of birthdays, 2 December 2021
+#### Akan Names is site for displaying Akan tribal first names based on their birthdays, 2 December 2021
 #### By **Geoffrey Odari**